clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 Runc and Kata Containers\* kata-runtime adhere to :abbr:`OCI (Open Container Initiative*)` guidelines and work seamlessly with Kubernetes.
 `Kata Containers`_ provide strong isolation for untrusted workloads or multi-tenant scenarios.
 Runc and Kata Containers can be allocated on a per-pod basis so you can mix and match both on the same host to suit your needs.

+Kubernetes supports many combinations of container engines and runtime interfaces.
+You can use multiple runtimes with CRI-O, including *runc* and *kata-runtime*.
+This tutorial describes the following combinations:

+* Kubernetes with Docker and runc
+* Kubernetes with CRI-O and kata-runtime

 Prerequisites
 *************

 This tutorial assumes you have installed |CL| and updated to the latest release on your host system.
-You can learn about the benefits of having an up-to-date system for cloud orchestration in the :ref:`swupd-about` page.
+You can learn about the benefits of having an up-to-date system for cloud orchestration on the :ref:`swupd-about` page.
 For detailed instructions on installing |CL| on a bare metal system, follow the :ref:`bare metal installation tutorial<bare-metal-install>`.